AIDynamicAction/rcognita/README.rst

 About
 =====

-``rcognita`` is a framework for hybrid agent-enviroment simultion.
-The hybrid setting here means the actions are updated at discrete moments in time, whereas the environment dynamics are modelled time-continuous.
+``rcognita`` is a framework for agent-enviroment simulation with a flexible configuration.
+A menu of predictive and safe reinforcement learning agents is available.
 A detailed documentation is available `here <https://aidynamicaction.github.io/rcognita/>`__.

 Example run with a mobile robot simulation